Mile 1839.2 to mile 1872.1

 The trail was covered in tree blow downs.
 Walk over them, walk around them and some you have to walk under.

-Moving back into Ponderosa on some damper ground the mozzies cane out to play.
-The always seem to go straight for the ears.
+Moving back into Ponderosa on some damper ground the mozzies came out to play.
+They always seem to go straight for the ears.
 Any reason for this?
 I’m thinking because the blood is closer to the surface.
 If it’s not the ears they are poking tiny holes into the back of my legs.
 Slapping them away I got my kill count up 40 before loosing count.

 Further on I caught a National Parks crew heading towards where I just came from, saws and hand tools in tow.

 “You see any blow downs?” the crew chief asks.

 “Hell yeah.
 About a mile and a half back, you have a five mile section.
 You’ll be busy all day.
 Thanks heaps for the work you’re doing.”

 Hitting a dirt road I came across a stocked water cache.
 This is incredible.
 Who goes out of their way to stock and maintain a water cache for complete strangers.
 The most selfless type.
 Hats off to them and a huge thanks.
 There must be over 100 gallons.
 I have enough water and leave it for others in need.